 Two types of flu vaccine are available for the 2022–2023 flu season:

 - the flu shot, which is injected with a needle

-- the nasal spray, a mist which gets sprayed into the nostrils
+- the nasal spray, a mist that gets sprayed into the nostrils

 In the past, the nasal spray vaccine wasn't recommended for kids because it didn't seem to work well enough.
 The newer version appears to work as well as the shot.
 So either vaccine can be given this year, depending on the child's age and general health.